Year After Year

 Please and Thank You.
-As the years go by parents will need to share with their children the unfortunate fact that there are more than a few people in the world who would exploit their respect and gratitude, not if, but whenever given the chance.
-Young people who have been raised on these principals will have to be warned, at some point, not to let such people take advantage of them.
+As the years go by parents will need to share with their children that there are more than a few people in the world who would exploit their respect and gratitude, not if, but whenever given the chance.
+Young people who have been raised on these principles will have to be warned, at some point, not to let such people take advantage of them.
 Because they will.
 But I believe it is far better to be the person who must be on guard against being exploited than to be the one doing the exploiting.
 There are enough of those in this world.
 We don't need to be raising any more of them.

 Please and Thank You.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Kathleen Cochran (author) from Atlanta, Georgia on July 27, 2017:

 I see this hub is being read again.
 It's funny.
 I recently heard a niece of mine say she was raising her children in a democracy where everyone in the home had an equal vote.
 I don't want to be anywhere nearby when those kids become teenagers!

 Children get their security knowing adults are taking care of issues that are beyond their ability.
 The best thing a parent can do for a child of almost any age is set boundaries.
 I've learned this is even true of adult children.
 In those cases, the boundaries are limits beyond which they are on their own.

 Kathleen Cochran (author) from Atlanta, Georgia on June 29, 2016: